• As low as $339/Night

 The beautiful neighborhood is full of meticulously restored historic homes and the short walk to the riverwalk and other destinations in the heart of downtown is a very pleasant one.
 The neighbors are friendly and often seen appreciating the evening air from their porches with a glass of wine.

 All of the common spaces are on the first floor, from the front covered porch to the living room, dining room, kitchen, and covered back porch.
 The 3 bedrooms are on the 2nd floor up a flight of stairs.
 All of the bedrooms have new comfortable beds and bed protectors and have room darkening window treatments.
 The front bedroom which would have initially been the nursery is a modest bedroom with a queen bed.
 The middle bedroom is bigger and has a California King bed.
-The back bedroom is huge and has a king bed and its own private covered porch with lounge chairs.
+The back bedroom is sizable and has a king bed and its own private covered porch with lounge chairs.

-The kitchen is completely modernized and remodeled, with new cabinets, new countertops, a dishwasher, and a gas stove.
+The kitchen is completely modernized and refreshed, with new cabinets, new countertops, a dishwasher, and a gas stove.
 It is completely outfitted with cookware, flatware, dishes, and cooking basics.
 It also has a vintage desk for work or additional prep space.

-The living room has a new couch, other period correct furnishings, a cute table that is ideal for snacks like a charcuterie board, a non functioning fire place, enormous vintage oriental rug, and TV.
+The living room has a new couch, other period correct furnishings, a cute table that is ideal for snacks like a charcuterie board, a non functioning fire place, huge vintage oriental rug, and TV.

 The backyard is sizable and private.